 The corrosion area of the offshore platform can be divided into: A. marine atmosphere B. splash area C. tidal range D. full immersion area E. sea mud area

-The marine coating system includes primers, intermediate coatings and topcoats, and the underwater parts also include antifouling paints.
+The offshore coating system includes primers, intermediate coat/paint and topcoats, and the underwater parts also include antifouling paints.